Extremes of local times for simple random walks on symmetric trees: Introduction

-To prove Theorem \ref{thm:convergence-point-process}, we use techniques developed in \cite{DZ, BDZ} in the context of the two-dimensional DGFF.
-Since local times are not Gaussian random variables, we need some modifications in our setting.
-To overcome the difficulty, inspired by \cite{DZ1, BK}, we apply the generalized second Ray-Knight theorem mentioned above.
-It implies that the local time process along the path from the root to a leaf behaves like a zero-dimensional squared Bessel process and this enables us to employ the argument of \cite{DZ, BDZ}.
-We should emphasis that it is more convenient to study ``continuous'' version of local times rather than the original ``discrete'' ones especially when we estimate tail probabilities of the maximum of the local times over leaves.
+We should emphasize that it is more convenient to study ``continuous'' version of local times rather than the original ``discrete'' ones especially when we estimate tail probabilities of the maximum of the local times over leaves.
 To take the advantage, motivated by \cite{Lu, Z}, we consider the local time process of the Brownian motion on the associated metric tree as the ``continuous'' version.